 The great thing about leveraging the _Framework classes, is that this SessionComponent we created has all of the properties, functions, and attributes that one would find in a more advanced script.
 We can change the offset, and poll the location to assign buttons to scenes, just as we could with the SessionComponent contained in the Push, Launchpad or APC scripts.

 The last block of code is used to print a time stamped log message when we disconnect the controller from the script.
 This will appear in our log.txt file that is the main means of debugging these scripts.
 If you’re interested in coding your own MIDi remote scripts it will be useful to know where to find this file.
-This page on Ableton’s website gives you the location for a variety of OSes.
+Ableton’s website gives you the location for a variety of operating systems.
 The log.txt file will hold information regarding why and where your script broke, which is necessary information when trying to track down bugs in the development process.

 Hopefully this series gave you an insight into the many different ways that you can use Live, M4L, and a little bit of Python to craft interaction between your software and hardware.
 As always, any questions, comments and concerns should be directed to email@example.com.
 I’d love to hear any requests or suggestions for future articles!